cosmos/cosmos-sdk/docs/rfc/rfc-007-crosslang-state.md

 * Input Parameters 1: `key`
 * Errors: None (should there be an error for key not found?)

+The suggested packet size is 32kb with the key at offset 16,384.

 #### `cosmos.kvstore.v1.has`

 * Volatility: Readonly
 * Input Parameter 1: `key`
 * Errors: `not_found`

+The same packet utilization as delete is suggested.

 ### Ordered KV Store API